Table of Contents

 At what point do we decide to take a stand?
 At what point do we finally say “NO!
 NOW, you have to earn our votes!” after decades and decades of falling in line and Voting Blue No Matter Who out of fear, out of controlled opposition, out of ignorance, which results in us never having a good candidate to choose from because they all get destroyed by the corporate machine, the servants of the 1%.
 You voted for them to get into power, to get entrenched into the system, and to mold the system to their benefit.
 You voted for them to ignore you and to serve their corporate masters.

-When is that moment where We the People matter and where we start voting as if we are supposed to matter, where we vote as if the political systems is supposed to serve We the People and NOT just the 1%?
+When is that moment where We the People matter and where we start voting as if we are supposed to matter, where we start voting as if our children are supposed to matter, where we vote as if the political systems is supposed to serve We the People and NOT just the 1%?

 How do you change the corrupt system that you voted into power year after year, decade after decade?
 How do you get all of those seats back and filled with people that represent you and your values while the corporate and big money candidates that you voted into office control everything including the electoral process and the media?
 How long will it take to undo the electoral damage you have inflicted upon yourself through Lesser of THE Two-Evils voting?
 How long will it take for there to be enough good politicians (that you will never have the chance to vote for) present in Congress, the presidency, and all of those other offices to finally pass something that matters to you?